Development Control Plan

 The amendment was placed on public exhibition in April 2017 and is expected to be reported back to Council for adoption in the coming months.

 The fourth amendment related to a series of minor amendments and corrections throughout the DCP.
-At its meeting on Tuesday, 13 February 2018 Council adopted the amendment.
+It was adopted by Council on Tuesday 13 February 2018.

 The fifth amendment gave effect to Council's resolution of 13 February 2018.
 Part D9 — Medowie was amended to reflect changes made to the zoning and lot sizes at the Bower Estate.